(Part 2 of a 3 part series)

 - Retail dog/pet stores that employ subpar trainers.
 Web sites, business names and dog training schools that start with “K9” are typically not force free positive reinforcement dog trainers.
 This would be a good time to find another dog trainer.

 - If you do not see that the dog training company practices force free positive reinforcement, scientifically proven, gentle dog training methods proven to build the canine human bond and educate both most effectively, I would find another dog trainer.
 If they do not talk about the science of dog training, ethology, counterconditioning, operant conditioning, classical conditioning, habituation and desensitization or if they do not explicitly state something to this effect, I would think twice before hiring them and would find another dog trainer.
 Because “positive reinforcement” is the new buzz word to attract clients, this in and of itself does not mean a great deal.
 If they use “corrections,” leash pops, practice dominance theory, force or manipulate dogs into position, use punitive equipment (choke chains, pronged collars, shock collars, “E” collars) run the other way.
-Do not be fooled by catch phrases, make sure the dog trainer or behavior expert meet ALL of the requirements above or something very similar to fully understand how they train dogs and educate people.
+Do not be fooled by catch phrases such as “balanced dog trainer” or “traditional dog trainer”, make sure the dog trainer or behavior expert meet all of the requirements above or something very similar to fully understand how they train dogs and educate people.

 - If their education is mostly from watching reality television shows and they practice dominance theory, hold dogs down, do alpha roles, are confrontational, tell you that you need to be the pack leader, boss or teaches with force, find another trainer.
 If they tell you to be “alpha”, force dogs into position, use choke chains, pronged collars, “E” (electric collars) or shock collars, kick, hit, poke or choke dogs find another dog trainer quickly.